kaustubhsridhar/kaustubhsridhar.github.io/index.md

 I am interested in creating adaptive generalist agents that are parameter- and sample-efficient, for the digital and physical worlds.
 Towards this goal, I have worked on generative models and in-context learning, deep reinforcement and imitation learning (particularly from large offline datasets), and robust deep learning.

-My recent work on the [SIMA agent that can play any 3D virtual world](https://deepmind.google/blog/sima-2-an-agent-that-plays-reasons-and-learns-with-you-in-virtual-3d-worlds/), [adding in-context adaptability to pre-trained VLAs](https://ricl-vla.github.io/), and a [retrieval-augmented generalist agent](https://kaustubhsridhar.github.io/regent-research/) directly aims for this goal.
+My recent work on the [SIMA agent that can act in any 3D virtual world](https://deepmind.google/blog/sima-2-an-agent-that-plays-reasons-and-learns-with-you-in-virtual-3d-worlds/), [Gemini Robotics 2](https://deepmind.google/blog/gemini-robotics-2-brings-whole-body-intelligence-to-robots/), [adding in-context adaptability to pre-trained VLAs](https://ricl-vla.github.io/), and a [retrieval-augmented generalist agent](https://kaustubhsridhar.github.io/regent-research/) directly aims for this goal.

-For the physical world in particular, I believe that world models are the critical breakthrough necessary to transcend this goal and reach embodied AGI.
-For this reason, my efforts at Google Deepmind are focused on world modeling and robotics.

 In the past, I have interned twice at [AWS AI Labs](https://aws.amazon.com/machine-learning/ai-services/) and once at [Ford and VW's self-driving unit](https://www.argo.ai/).